edwardchaos/cgalabc/README.md

 # cgalabc
 The preschool version of CGAL

+Written as a learning exercise about computational geometry.